AvalonCarnival/VB-Cryptsy_Miner/README.md

 If you like this app and it is useful to you please show your appreciation by donating to the following wallets:

 BitCoin:      1LL5fbhwdFnxDpBtbbWAvZUtLBsvUDHQ36

 DashCoin:     Xep1nAadBMjfWRdBMwyMu2xnFaU5rCedBd

+DiamondCoin:	dckdkD7M4UR5hecipSVv9H3EfhN81Hy7Dm

 DOGECoin:     D8UUat3vkSjHpaKW5qjgcftWfBP4XVoC5x

 EarthCoin:    efWcnsCrJsRSBdM4T6JdAp7HjpMk9HXbCz

 LiteCoin:     LUMrftrHV127fhcGy3cBQNPP4LTPgnhqag

 LottoCoin:    LrGpVRJbZUTF2faCZhbYbHGe4tC4xSCAuT

 NobleCoin:    9iGMQPGm4DedkZuSBcDr5SRHFA8xkxp5ij

 The application is based around my other repository VB-CryptsyAPIV2_Class